 "That was the first wave of emotions," Dockter joked.
 "Then the second wave was just like, pure excitement."

 "It was later on once it sunk that they started shooting texts being like 'Oh my gosh, this is amazing,'" associate head coach Tina Ellertson said.
-"I think they were a little shocked for sure."
+"They were a little shocked for sure."

-Once the shock was over, it was time to prep.
+Once the shock receded, it was time to prep.
 The Pilots were off to Portugal.

 After a flight that involved a quick stop in London, the Pilots were there, set to truly explore.
 A key tenant of the trip was that the focus was not to be fully on soccer.
 Obviously, the soccer would be scheduled in and become a focal point later in the trip, but more than anything, this was a bonding activity for the Pilots, a chance to do something unique with their teammates and grow closer in the process.